Kanika Banerjee: Excerpt from obituary

 In his obituary: "Nightingale of Rabindrasangeet is no more" published on 5 April 2000, Sankar Ray beautifully summarises his experience of Kanika Bandyopadhyay as a singer:

 My memory takes me back to a rainy evening in 1960.
 All India Radio was broadcasting a programme directly from Santiniketan Ashramik Sangha.
 Amidst heavy rain, a melodious voice reverberated around.
 It was Kanika Bandyopadhyay rendering Saghana Gahana Ratri Jharichhey Shrabanadhara (heavy downpour amidst the darkness of night).
 I still remember the melodious voice of Mohardi as she used to be known....For those for us whose youth had been conditioned by the aesthetic and cultural traditions set out by singers like Kanika Bandyopadhyay, Debabrata Biswas, Subinoy Ray, and Rajeshwari Dutta, it is difficult to write on Mohardi.
 Next time when I shall go to Shantiniketan, no more shall I have the opportunity to be amidst the melodious breeze that carried her voice as often she used to sing from her house there.
 Farewell, Mohardi, you remain as ever-lit star in the horizon of our aesthetic sense.

 Musical style

 Kanika Bandyopadhyay was a contemporary of other notable exponents of Rabindrasangeet, namely Hemanta Mukhopadhyay, Chinmoy Chattopadhyay, Suchitra Mitra, Debabrata Biswas, Sagar Sen, Sumitra Sen, Rezwana Choudhury Bannya, Santidev Ghosh and Subinoy Roy.
 In particular, her musical style has often been compared and contrasted with that of Suchitra Mitra.
 While both singers excelled in songs of love and worship (puja and prem), Kanika's oeuvre was melodious yet melancholy, plaintive yet soul-stirring, whereas Suchitra was bold and strong in her renditions.

 Personal life

-Kanika was married in 1945 to Birendra Chandra Bandypadhyay, former deputy librarian of Viswa Bharati University and a renowned poet.
+Kanika was married in 1945 to Birendra Chandra Bandyopadhyay, former deputy librarian of Viswa Bharati University and a renowned poet.
 The couple had no children; but later she adopted her younger sister's only son Priyom (Tanaji, the name given by Mohor di).
 In her later life, Kanika receded to a reclusive lifestyle and led the simple life of an ashramite in Santiniketan.